You just Googled “how to make money blogging”, and you’ve found yourself on the Authority Hacker site.

-Now it’s time to monetize your blog.
+Now it’s time to look at ways to monetize your blog.

 We’ve already briefly covered the different types of income streams your blog can have.

-What’s important to understand is that monetizing your content isn’t just a matter of splattering it with ads.
+What’s important to understand is that monetizing your content isn’t just a matter of splattering it with banner ads.

 Here are my 5 rules of monetization to keep you on the straight and narrow.